hero-image-psychology-job-opportunities_Walbrook

 Mental health and wellbeing roles are in demand (according to NHS England) and deeply rewarding for psychology graduates keen to work in therapy, service delivery and community work either in the public or private sectors.

-Discover our MSc Psychology of Mental Health and WellbeingApplication for BPS accreditation submitted and in progress.
+For MSc Psychology of Mental Health and Wellbeing, our BPS accreditation application has been submitted and is in progress.

 Mental health support roles